Western gorilla: Conservation status

 The World Conservation Union lists the western gorilla as critically endangered, the most severe denomination next to global extinction, on its 2007 Red List of Threatened Species.
 The Ebola virus might be depleting western gorilla populations to a point where their recovery might become impossible, and the virus reduced populations in protected areas by 33% from 1992 to 2007, which may be equal to a decline of 45% for a period of just 20 years spanning 1992 to 2011.
-Poaching, commercial logging and civil wars in the countries that compose the western gorillas' habitat are also threats.
+Poaching, commercial logging, and civil wars in the countries that compose the western gorillas' habitat are also threats.
 Furthermore, reproductive rates are very low, with a maximum intrinsic rate of increase of about 3% and the high levels of decline from hunting and disease-induced mortality have caused declines in population of more than 60% over the last 20 to 25 years.
 Rather, under the optimistic estimate scenarios, population recovery would require almost 75 years.
 Yet within the next thirty years, habitat loss and degradation from agriculture, timber extraction, mining and climate change will become increasingly larger threats.
 Thus, a population reduction of more than 80% over three generations (i.e., 66 years from 1980 to 2046) seems likely.
 In the 1980s, a census taken of the gorilla populations in equatorial Africa was thought to be 100,000.
-Researchers adjusted the figure in 2008 after years of poaching and deforestation had reduced the population to approximately 50,000.
+Researchers adjusted the figure in 2008 after years of poaching and deforestation had reduced the population by half to approximately 50,000.